Isidore of Seville: Veneration

 Isidore was one of the last of the ancient Christian philosophers and was contemporary with Maximus the Confessor.
 He has been called the most learned man of his age by some scholars, and he exercised a far-reaching and immeasurable influence on the educational life of the Middle Ages.
-His contemporary and friend, Braulio of Zaragoza, regarded him as a man raised up by God to save the Spanish peoples from the tidal wave of barbarism that threatened to inundate the ancient civilization of Hispania.
+His contemporary and friend Braulio of Zaragoza said of him: "After so much destruction and so many disasters, God has raised him in recent times to restore the monuments of the ancients, so that we would not fall completely into barbarism".

 The Eighth Council of Toledo (653) recorded its admiration of his character in these glowing terms: "The extraordinary doctor, the latest ornament of the Catholic Church, the most learned man of the latter ages, always to be named with reverence, Isidore".
 This tribute was endorsed by the Fifteenth Council of Toledo, held in 688.
 Isidore was proclaimed a Doctor of the Church in 1722 by Pope Innocent XIII.

 Isidore was interred in Seville.
 His tomb represented an important place of veneration for the Mozarabs during the centuries after the Arab conquest of Visigothic Hispania.
 In the middle of the 11th century, with the division of Al Andalus into taifas and the strengthening of the Christian holdings in the Iberian peninsula, Ferdinand I of León and Castile found himself in a position to extract tribute from the fractured Arab states.
 In addition to money, Abbad II al-Mu'tadid, the Abbadid ruler of Seville (1042–1069), agreed to turn over St. Isidore's remains to Ferdinand I. A Catholic poet described al-Mutatid placing a brocaded cover over Isidore's sarcophagus, and remarked, "Now you are leaving here, revered Isidore.
 You know well how much your fame was mine!"
 Ferdinand had Isidore's remains reinterred in the then-recently constructed Basilica of San Isidoro in León.
 Today, many of his bones are buried in the cathedral of Murcia, Spain.

-Legacy

-In Dante's Paradiso (X.130), Isidore is mentioned among theologians and Doctors of the Church alongside the Scot Richard of St. Victor and the Englishman Bede the Venerable.

-The University of Dayton has named their implementation of the Sakai Project in honour of Saint Isidore.

-His likeness, along with that of Leander of Sevile and Ferdinand III of Castile, is depicted on the crest badge of Sevilla FC.

-The Order of St. Isidore of Seville is a chivalric order formed on 1 January 2000.
-An international organisation, the order aims to honour Saint Isidore as patron saint of the Internet, alongside promoting Christian chivalry online.
-(This honour is unofficial: the Holy See considered naming Isidore as patron saint of the Internet but has not done so.)